Story Analysis of ‘Girl’ by Jamaica Kincaid

 About the Author

 Jamaica Kincaid was born Elaine Potter Richardson in Antigua.
-She escaped from her family and country at the age of seventeen and rechristened herself.
+She escaped from her family and country at seventeen and rechristened herself.
 Jamaica worked in New York City as an au pair for an upper-class family.
-Later, she became one of the regular contributors to the New Yorker magazine (where also she met her editor husband,) writing for it for nearly two decades.
+Later, she became a regular contributor to the New Yorker magazine) writing for it for nearly two decades to date.
+It’s also where met her editor husband.
+Kincaid’s stories mostly revolve around the mother daughter theme, anticolonialism, and gardening.

 Story Analysis